5 out of 10

 - Elsa Pataky: Fast & Furious 6, Fast & Furious 5, Mr Nice, Snakes On a Plane

-- Neil Maskell: Utopia (TV), Wasteland, Pusher (2012), Turnout, Ghosted, St. George’s Day, Piggy, Kill List, Wild Bill (2012), Bonded By Blood, How To Stop Being a Loser, Jack Falls, Doghouse, Rise Of The Footsoldier, It’s All Gone Pete Tong, The Football Factory
+- Neil Maskell: The Rise, Utopia (TV), Dates (TV), Pusher (2012), Turnout, Ghosted, St. George’s Day, The ABCs of Death, Piggy, Kill List, Wild Bill (2012), Bonded By Blood, Tony, How To Stop Being a Loser, Jack Falls, Doghouse, Rise Of The Footsoldier, It’s All Gone Pete Tong, The Football Factory

 - Michael Harvey: The Big I Am